mittal-parth/Khoj/README.md

 - **_duration:** `6000` (in seconds)

 ### Step 3: Call `createHunt` in Remix
-1. In Remix, select the deployed `ETHunt` contract instance.
+1. In Remix, select the deployed `Khoj` contract instance.
 2. Find the `createHunt` function in the contract's interface.
 3. Enter the parameters as follows:
    - `_name`: `Goa Hack`